 Provides actionable data, supports team-based care and revenue cycle management

 Engaged patients and improved management of hypertension

 Choose a plan that works best for your practice

-The BPCorrect app works with any home BP monitor.
-However, the app receives BP readings electronically via Bluetooth from a growing list of validated and accurate Bluetooth-connected home BP monitors:
+The BPCorrect home blood pressure monitoring app works with any home blood pressure monitor.
+However, the app receives blood pressure readings electronically via Bluetooth from a growing list of validated and accurate Bluetooth-connected home monitors:

-I find the app easy to use and love that it gives the average blood pressure as recommended by the American Heart Association.
+I find the blood pressure app easy to use and love that it gives the average blood pressure as recommended by the American Heart Association.

 I like that the app asks whether I have been at rest for five minutes since I usually don’t do this.

 I like the reminders in the app since I don’t always remember to check my blood pressure.